 - Make the necessary phone calls.
 Contact your insurance provider as quickly as possible after the accident.
 Contacting a personal injury attorney at this time is also recommended.
 Quick timing is often essential when it comes to filing a car accident lawsuit.

 - Keep records of everything.
 From this point forward, you will want to keep solid records of all paperwork regarding the accident.
 Get a copy of the police record.
 Everything from medical records to copies of prescriptions, treatment records, referrals, doctor’s notes, records of time spent off work, and car insurance claims should also be kept.
 All evidence could be potentially useful in court.

-If you’ve been injured in a car accident in the state of Kentucky, you owe it to your family to find out if filing a lawsuit is an option.
+If you’ve been injured in a car accident in Louisville or in the state of Kentucky, you owe it to your family to find out if filing a lawsuit is an option.
 By doing so, you may be able to recover medical costs, loss of wage costs, and pain and suffering costs.

 Filing a car accident claim also sends an important message to the driver who was at fault for the crash.
 It isn’t okay to get behind the wheel while intoxicated or take reckless or careless actions while driving.
 The lives of everyone around that driver are at stake.
 Some drivers don’t learn this fact, unfortunately, until it’s too late or until legal action is taken.